-Multi-factor cryptographic device authenticators use tamper-resistant hardware to encapsulate a secret key that is unique to the authenticator and accessible only through the input of an additional factor, either a memorized secret or a biometric.
+Multi-factor cryptographic device authenticators use tamper-resistant hardware to encapsulate one or more secret keys unique to the authenticator and accessible only through the input of an additional factor, either a memorized secret or a biometric.
 The authenticator operates by signing a challenge nonce presented through a direct computer interface (e.g., a USB port).

+- 1319 Alternatively, the authenticator could be a suitably secure processor integrated with the user - 1320 endpoint itself
-Although cryptographic devices contain software, they differ from cryptographic software authenticators in that all embedded software is under control of the CSP or issuer, and that the entire authenticator is subject to any applicable FIPS 140 requirements at the selected AAL.

-The secret key and its algorithm SHALL provide at least the minimum security length specified in the latest revision of SP 800-131A (112 bits as of the date of this publication).
+- (e.g., a hardware TPM).
+Although cryptographic devices contain software, they differ from cryptographic software authenticators in that all embedded software is under control of the CSP or issuer, and that the entire authenticator is subject to any applicable FIPS 140 requirements at the selected AAL. - The secret key and its algorithm SHALL provide at least the minimum security length specified in the latest revision of SP 800-131A (112 bits as of the date of this publication).
 The challenge nonce SHALL be at least 64 bits in length.
-Approved cryptography SHALL be used.

-Each authentication operation using the authenticator SHOULD require the input of the additional factor.
-Input of the additional factor MAY be accomplished via either direct input on the device or via a hardware connection (e.g., USB, smartcard).

-Any memorized secret used by the authenticator for activation SHALL be at least 6 decimal digits in length, or equivalent complexity, and SHALL be rate limited as specified in Section 5.2.2.
-A biometric activation factor SHALL meet the requirements of Section 5.2.3, and SHALL include limits on the number of consecutive authentication failures.

-The unencrypted key and activation secret or biometric sample - and any biometric data derived from the biometric sample such as a probe produced through signal processing - SHALL be overwritten in memory immediately after an authentication transaction has taken place.
+Approved cryptography SHALL be used. - Each authentication operation using the authenticator SHOULD require the input of the additional factor.
+Input of the additional factor MAY be accomplished via either direct input on the device or via a hardware connection (e.g., USB, smartcard). - Any memorized secret used by the authenticator for activation SHALL be a randomlychosen numeric value at least 6 decimal digits in length or other memorized secret meeting the requirements of Section 5.1.1.2 and SHALL be rate limited as specified in Section 5.2.2.
+A biometric activation factor SHALL meet the requirements of Section 5.2.3, including limits on the number of consecutive authentication failures. - The unencrypted key and activation secret or biometric sample and any biometric data derived from the biometric sample such as a probe produced through signal processing - SHALL be zeroized immediately after an authentication transaction has taken place.